mithras666/KratosAI/README.md

 ## Contributing

-To contribute to BingAgent, follow these steps:
+To contribute to KratosAI, follow these steps:

 - Fork this repository and create a new branch
 - Make your changes and commit them with a descriptive message